Aeronautics Commission Policy Guidelines

 12. Prompt Project Completion and Grant Closeout

-Projects not finalized and closed within 18 months from the date of sponsor signature on the Certificate of State Grant-In-Aid, unless exhibiting measurable progress, will be closed and any unused state funds will be returned to the Commission.
+Projects not finalized and closed within 18 months from the date of Sponsor signature on the Certificate of State Grant-In-Aid, unless exhibiting measurable progress are subject to be closed and any unused state funds returned to the Commission.
 Written notice will be provided to the airport sponsor of one of the following actions:

 13. Review Appraisals